toptal/component-resolver-webpack/README.md

 };
 ```

-You also may want to specify `modulesDirectories`:
+You also may want to specify `modulesDirectories` in webpack config:

-`webpack.config.js`:
 ``` javascript
 // ...